Haller Index for Pectus Excavatum

 The internal organs in one patient may not be affected at all, and in the other they can be pushed to the side, causing cardiac and respiratory system problems.

-At the end of the day, you won't lose anything if you know your chest Haller Index.
-However, make sure you also inspect the positioning of your internal organs.
+At the end of the day, you won't lose anything if you know the score of your Haller Index.
+However, make sure you also inspect the positioning of your internal organs, regardless of the HI score.

 That's the best way to know whether you need surgery or not.